thiblahute/meson-website/Gnome-module.md

 * `source_dir`: a subdirectory where the resource compiler should look up the files, relative to the location of the xml file
 * `c_name`: passed to the resource compiler as an argument after `--c-name`
+* `extra_args`: extra command line arguments to pass to the resource compiler

 Returns an opaque object that you should pass into your build target.